lightblue-platform/lightblue-docs-specs/backend_specifications/rdbms/script_language.md

 ### SQL

 ```
-{ sql: { sql: query, bindings: [ bindings...], resultbindings: [ resultbindings,...] } }
+{ sql: { clause: query, bindings: [ bindings...], resultBindings: [ bindings... ], resultSet: varName } }
 ```

-Executes a SQL statement. `bindings` are IN or OUT parameters to the SQL statement. `resultbindings` are bindings to the columns of the result set of the operation, if it has a result set.
-Order of bindings and resultbindings are important, bindings order has to match the markers '?' and resultbindings order has to match the columns.
+Executes a SQL statement. `bindings` are IN or OUT parameters to the SQL statement. `resultBindings` are bindings to the columns of the result set of the operation, if it has a result set.
+Order of bindings and resultbindings are important, bindings order has to match the markers '?' and resultbindings order has to match the columns. 'resultSet' is the name of a variable that is assigned the resultset, if any.